Combining the strength of an ionophore and a chemical to prevent coccidiosis in chickens

 Each component of Maxiban is active during different stages of the coccidia life cycle.3 This two-stage mechanism produces a greater response than single-agent medications.

-Low doses of narasin and nicarbazin also ensure less resistance risk than high-dose, single agent medications.
-And because the low dose doesn’t eliminate all coccidia, birds develop natural immunity to the few surviving organisms.3
+Low doses of narasin and nicarbazin also endure less resistance risk than high-dose, single agent medications.3 And because the low dose doesn't eliminate all coccidia, birds develop natural immunity to the few surviving organisms.

-Preventing coccidiosis also helps protect Intestinal Integrity.
-The bird’s body can direct nutrients toward growth rather than fighting diseases.
+Preventing coccidiosis helps protect intestinal integrity.
+The bird's body can direct nutrients toward growth rather than fighting diseases.
 This helps power birds through the critical stages when they face the greatest coccidiosis challenge.